 terrible," she finally said.

-bed," she purred, the sound unfamiliar but enticing, as she pulled him
+bed," she said, the purr in her voice unfamiliar but enticing, as she

 "Stop it," she